brentstineman/ButtonPong/README.md

 _**Note:** When at a hack with lots of Photon's around be sure you're connecting to **your** device.
 The Wifi SSID will be in the format of "Photon-nnnn".
 The 'nnnn' are from the 3 section of the devices serial number.
 The number should be visible on a sticker placed somewhere on your device's packaging._

 During this process you will be prompted to create a Particle Account and to name your device.
 Be sure to name the device something unique but meaningful so you can tell your device apart from others.

+Your photon can store the details of up to 5 wifi networks.
+If you need/want to manage these, please refer to the [Particle Reference documentation](https://docs.particle.io/reference/firmware/photon/#setcredentials-).

 ## Setting up the firmware
 Particle provides an online, web based IDE that we can use to author and publish firmware to our device.
 So with the device set up, proceed to [https://build.particle.io] to start adding the Button Pong firmware.